-Drive Go is New Zealand’s first learn-to-drive app, enabling learners to become better drivers on our nation’s roads and setting us all up for a safer future.
+Drive Go is New Zealand’s first learn-to-drive mobile app, enabling learners to become better drivers on our nation’s roads and setting us all up for a safer future.

 Drive Go was a multi-agency initiative from Waka Kotahi, ACC and the Ministry of Education, with the goal of achieving a generational shift in the capability of young Kiwi drivers.
 We worked in partnership to produce a practical tool that would increase the capability of learners and help them gain the right skills to get their licences.
 When it launched in 2019, Drive Go was a first-of-its-kind, richly featured product with great thinking, great content and lots of great functionality - all backed by best-practice learning principles.
 But this was just the beginning of the Drive Go journey…